 The UGC You Thought Was Legal

 It's June 2026, and brands are shipping AI-generated user-generated content (UGC) at scale.
-A single AI video generator can churn out 500 "authentic" customer testimonials a week.
+A single AI video workflow can produce synthetic testimonials, product demos, and lifestyle assets faster than a compliance team can review them.

 A single image tool can produce photorealistic product shots with real-looking hands, real-looking environments, real-looking people.
-And a single compliance mistake can trigger FTC enforcement, EU penalties up to 3% of global revenue, and state-level fines that are already bleeding through.
+And a single compliance mistake can trigger FTC scrutiny, EU penalties, and state-level enforcement risk.

 The trap is not that AI UGC is illegal.
 It's that most brands are making it illegal by deploying it without the clear, conspicuous disclosure that law requires right now.
 Not in 2027, not pending rulemaking.
 Right now.